rocktronica/OneFileCMS/readme.markdown

 - Added a few settings to the language files to adjust certain css values if needed.
   In some instances, some langauges may use significantly longer words or phrases than others.
 So, a smaller font or less spacing may be desirable in those places to preserve page layout.
 - "Wide View" option on Edit page now persists across saves
 - Hopefully improved handling of language files.
-Kinda' like "online security", "multi-language support" is a nebulous and a bit finicky.
+Kinda' like "online security", "multi-language support" is nebulous and a bit finicky.